 In collaboration with Edinburgh Napier’s start-up hub, Bright Red Triangle, The Business School has been proactive in building links with social enterprise, the business community and the public sector.
 In 2019, Edinburgh was named the first UK member of Cities Can B, a bid led by Edinburgh Chamber of Commerce with other stakeholders including Edinburgh Napier University.
 The programme delivers solutions to community-led initiatives from the grassroots up, drawing on expertise and resources from city stakeholders.
 Likewise, we are supporting businesses that want to support of UN Sustainable Development Goals.
 To build capacity for this, we have launched the “Business for good” research and enterprise thematic area, which Dr Hock Tan wrote about in a recent feature in The Scotsman.

 Colleagues from across the School hosted the first in a series of online discussions, in May, involving leading investors, philanthropists and social enterprises.
 It is looking at how bridges can be built between ‘business for purpose’ and the investment community – referred to as impact investment.
+You can watch the presentation made to the Forum on 5 August by Danyal Sattar, Chief Executive, Big Issue Invest.

 Our colleagues in HR have developed a series of Reflective Papers working with industry practitioners, the most recent focused on recruitment in the voluntary sector.